Chet Childress is a rapid firing ripper on his board and at the canvas.

 How did you start skating?

-One of them taught us how to do a ‘fakie’.
+One of them taught us how to do a ‘Fakie’.

 Just rolling up the ramps holding our shoulders, guiding us, we both did that and from that moment it was on.